johnnietse/conference-database-management-system/README.md

 ### 🏨 Hotel Room Viewer

-- Select a room from a dropdown to view all students assigned to that room
+- Select a room from a dropdown menu to view all students assigned to that room

 ### 🧑‍💼 Sub-Committee Viewer

-- Choose a sub-committee and list all its members
+- Choose a sub-committee from a dropdown menu and list all its members

 ### 📆 Conference Schedule